Enumerated type: C++

 C++11 also provides a second kind of enumeration, called a scoped enumeration.
 These are type-safe: the enumerators are not implicitly converted to an integer type.
 Among other things, this allows I/O streaming to be defined for the enumeration type.
 Another feature of scoped enumerations is that the enumerators must be qualified by the enum name, so usage requires prefixing with the name of the enumeration (e.g., Color::RED for the first enumerator in the example below), unless a using enum declaration (introduced in C++20) has been used to bring the enumerators into the current scope.
-A scoped enumeration is specified by the phrase enum class (or enum struct).
+A scoped enumeration is specified by the keywords enum class (or enum struct, they are identical).
 For example: